 Drivers can still be sued if they cause an accident that results in another person’s serious injury or death.
 That’s where liability coverage comes in.

-After July 1, 2020: Drivers will be offered a default minimum of $250,000 of coverage for one person injured or killed in an accident and $500,000 of coverage for accidents with two or more people injured or killed.
-Drivers will be allowed to request and receive reduced minimums of $50,000 and $100,000, respectively.
+After July 2, 2020: Drivers will be offered a default minimum of $250,000 of coverage for one person injured or killed in an accident and $500,000 of coverage for accidents with two or more people injured or killed.
+Drivers can request and receive reduced minimums of $50,000 and $100,000, respectively.

 Each state sets its own rules for what information insurance companies can or can’t use when pricing auto insurance.